kayeonalvina/COMP-3005/A3 Part 1/README.txt

 2. Follow the instruction in the terminal (code written in main())

-** For addStudents(), the enrollment date needs to be in this format: #-#-#, else it'll throw an error
+** For addStudents(), the enrollment date needs to be in this format: #-#-#, else it'll throw an error ** The first or the second run might throw an error.
+If it does, rerun and it'll work.